jamesrharwood/equator-guidelines-website/guideline_repos/prisma/items/14_risk_of_bias_across_studies.md

         Did you have a process for obtaining missing results from study investigators?

         Did you use an automation tool?
 If so, report how it works, how it was trained, and how you checked its performance.
+summary:
+    text:
+        Describe any methods used to assess risk of bias due to missing results in a synthesis (arising from reporting biases).
 ---

 Describe any methods used to assess risk of bias due to missing results in a synthesis (arising from reporting biases)